 Business to Business (B2B) marketing is slightly different.
 In this case, weekdays (Monday to Friday) are 15-20% better for meaningful engagement.
 In addition, 5 pm (most retweets) and 6 pm (best CTR) tweets are recommended, because the '5 to 7' crowd includes many motivated entrepreneurs looking to catch up on the latest news.
 Perhaps surprisingly, Business to Consumer (B2C) Twitter activity is best on Wednesdays and on the weekend; consumers like engaging with brands outside the workweek and on the traditional grocery shopping day.

 The same is true when dealing with a hobby / personal interest type of market; where people are more likely to engage on the weekend.

 Link-based tweets work best, and based on the above percentages, it appears to be worth the effort to add images whenever appropriate.
 There are services online that make Twitter scheduling especially easy, allowing you to concentrate on your message.

 Linking Twitter Use to Commuting Time

 Twitter appears to be more popular at school, work, and in transit.
 The '9 to 5' crowd often uses commuting time between home and work to interact with their mobile devices, especially with social media.
-Public transit users, in particular, have anywhere from one to three hours daily to kill, so Twitter becomes a prime source of vital information (note: We strongly recommend not tweeting or reading tweets while driving).
+Public transit users, in particular, have anywhere from one to three hours daily to kill, so Twitter becomes a prime source of vital information.

 Of course, the best recommendation is to look at your own analytics to keep track of the best days and times for you to tweet and engage with your specific audience.
 This is also true of other social media networks you may be using, such as Facebook, LinkedIn, and Instagram - you can get a tremendous amount of insights and data based on how your own audience interacts with your brand.